dauwhe/html-first/README.md

 5. **Web publications everywhere**.
 HTML and CSS can express most of the world’s scripts and languages.

 6. **Progressive enhancement**.
-Basing web publications on ```nav``` allows existing user agents to make web publications functional, and provides an easy path from existing content which has tables of contents (for example, all the EPUB3s in the world).
+Basing web publications on ```nav``` allows existing user agents to make web publications functional, and provides an easy path from existing content which has tables of contents (for example, every EPUB3 in the world).
 A user can point their browser at an HTML file, and the browser can render it.
 Even if no new features of web publications are implemented in that browser, or shimmed, the user can read the publication.